 Nuotama Bodomo is a Ghanaian filmmaker based in New York City.
 Her award-winning short films Boneshaker (2013) and Afronauts (2014) and Everybody Dies!
 (2016) have played at festivals including Sundance, the Berlinale, Telluride, Rotterdam, SXSW, and New Directors/New Films.
 Afronauts was exhibited at the Whitney Museum as part of the group show Dreamlands: Immersive Cinema and Art, 1905-2016, at the Barbican Centre as part of Into The Unknown: A Journey Through Science Fiction, and at the 2018 Venice Biennale Architecture (US Pavilion) as part of Dimensions of Citizenship.
 Nuotama recently served as staff writer & director on the first season of Random Acts of Flyness (HBO).
 She is currently in Zambia developing the feature film version of Afronauts.

-She has served as an editorial apprentice on Spike Lee’s documentary Bad 25, and has produced several personal projects, including a short documentary exploring architectural spaces in Paris.
-In her spare time, Dyani produces music and DJs at local venues.
+As a filmmaker, they have served as an editorial apprentice on Spike Lee’s documentary Bad 25, and has produced several personal projects, including a short documentary exploring architectural spaces in Paris, a film collaboration with Nontsikelelo Mutiti titled "Pain Revisited" as well as music videos.

 Ja’Tovia Gary is a filmmaker and artist from Dallas, Texas currently based in Brooklyn, New York.
 Evoking the aesthetics of Afro Surrealism, Gary’s work confronts traditional notions surrounding media representation, identity, and perception through film and video.
 Gary earned her MFA in Social Documentary filmmaking at the School of Visual Arts in New York.
 Her short film Cakes Da Killa: NO HOMO has screened at festivals in the US and abroad and won the Audience Award at Ann Arbor Film Festival in 2014.